 I’ve put together this list of recognizable filming locations for fellow Hawaii Five-0 fans to explore as part of their Oahu vacation.

 Many of the jungle and mountain scenes are filmed at Kualoa Ranch on windward Oahu.
 (See this map for the exact location.)
 The ranch has been the site of many television shows and movies, such as LOST, 50 First Dates and Jurassic Park, to name a few.
-The ranch offers a movie set and ranch tour that’s roughly an hour-long for $26 per adult and $15 for children.
+The ranch offers a movie set and ranch tour that’s roughly an hour-long.
 Read our review of this tour.
 Kualoa Ranch is nice to see, regardless of its television and big screen fame.

 Ali’iolani Hale — Hawaii Five-0 Headquarters

 Historic Iolani Palace and Ali’iolani Hale are located near each other in downtown Honolulu.
 In the show the exterior of Ali’iolani Hale is shown.
 This building is the headquarters for the state of Hawaii’s judicial system.
 You would probably also recognize the statue of King Kamehameha in front of the building.

 This longstanding Waikiki hotel has been the backdrop for many scenes.
 (See our post with photos and video of Hilton Hawaiian Village.)
 When the team meets up for dinner, usually it’s at the oceanfront Tropics Bar and Grill, though I’m not sure how recognizable it would be.

 Do you recall the episode when Chin was grieving the loss of his wife and he was sitting on the beach and Danno joined him?
 That was shot on the beach just outside of Tropics Bar and Grill.
 The rest of the team were dining in Tropics while Danno and Chin had their conversation.